Every Girl You've Ever Loved: Composition

 Cyrus, Michael Pollack, Shawn Everett, Jonathan Rado, Alec O'Hanley, Pierre Guerineau, and Molly Rankin wrote "Every Girl You've Ever Loved", while the former three produced it with Ian Gold.
 The song contains a sample of a Soulwax remix to a Marie Davidson track titled "Work It"; consequently, Davidson and Soulwax members (David and Stephen Dewaele) received writing credits.

 Music critics categorized "Every Girl You've Ever Loved" as a disco and disco pop song.
-Campbell appears with an spoken-word speech, in which she praises Cyrus: "She's got that kind of grace / Did Botticelli paint her face? / She's got the perfect scent / She speaks the perfect French".
+Campbell appears to perform a spoken-word speech, in which she praises Cyrus: "She's got that kind of grace / Did Botticelli paint her face? / She's got the perfect scent / She speaks the perfect French".
 For NME, Nick Levine compared the sound to the ballads by the British band Coldplay, and Campbell's participation to the English musical duo Pet Shop Boys.

 Critical reception

 Several critics highlighted "Every Girl You've Ever Loved" as a standout on Something Beautiful.
 Elle included "Every Girl You've Ever Loved" on a list of the best music released in May 2025; the magazine's writer Samuel Maude perceived it as a "fashion anthem" and said that it had possibilities to become "[Cyrus's] next big hit".
 Billboards Lyndsey Havens ranked it as the fourth best track on the album and described its latter half as "the perfect soundtrack for a spellbinding vogue-off".
 Several music publications believed that the lyrics of "Every Girl You've Ever Loved" referenced the English-Albanian singer Dua Lipa.
 In a more negative review, Daisy Carter of DIY criticized its lyrics as cliche and "a laboured emulation of 'yass queen' sass", and Campbell's participation as not beneficial to the song.